Leantime/docs/installation/system-requirements.md

 - Apache with mod_rewrite
 - MySQL 5.6

+**PHP Extensions needed**

+Required MySQL
+Optional Curl (for Integrations)

+**Other considerations**

+- The Leantime folder should be writeable by the server user (usually apache or www-data)
-*Note:* We have done limited testing on 5.7.
-Strict mode is currently not supported.
+- We have done limited testing on 5.7.
+Strict mode is currently not supported